cpsievert/shinySbm/README.md

 -   Easily run a Stochastic Block Model (set your model, infer associated parameters and choose the number of blocks)
--   Get some nice outputs as matrix and network plots organised by blocks
+-   Get some nice outputs as matrix and network plots organized by blocks
 -   Get a summary of the modelling
 -   Extract lists of nodes associated with their blocks